-Workplace factor Example controls Success indicators Resources and support Organisational culture is the combination of norms, values, beliefs, meanings and expectations that are shared and applied in guiding behaviour and problem-solving.
+Workplace factor Example controls Success indicators Resources an Organisational culture is the combination of norms, values, beliefs, meanings and expectations that are shared and applied in guiding behaviour and problem-solving.
 Culture 'sets the tone' for an organisation and building a positive work culture, including social support, enhances staff wellbeing and psychological safety.
 Trust is essential for any positive and productive social processes.
+A negative culture can undermine the effectiveness of the best programs, policies and services intended to support the workplace.
 Explain the University's living values during induction.
 VCST, Executive Deans, Directors and senior leaders articulate and role model the University's values and aligned behaviours.
 Staff receive training so they understand how the living values can be applied to guide their actions.
 Promote the University's commitment to supporting staff mental wellbeing through the living values, increasing mental health awareness and proactively managing workplace mental health and safety.
 Include interpersonal and emotional intelligence as a criterion for recruitment, selection and promotion.
-Acknowledge staff who demonstrate exemplary interpersonal/emotional behaviour throughout the course of their work (e.g. through Viva Insights, living values e-cards, VC awards and leadership opportunities).
+Acknowledge staff who demonstrate exemplary interpersonal/emotional behaviour throughout the course of their work.
+E.g. through Viva Insights, living values e-cards, VC awards and leadership opportunities.
 Create opportunities for informal discussion between leadership and staff.
 Executive Deans, Directors and staff should be able to communicate freely on different occasions.
 Consult with staff about decisions that influence their daily work.
-Actively promote staff and community involvement in University events (e.g. through Fed Engage).
+Actively promote staff and community involvement in University events.
+E.g. through Fed Engage.
 Identify role models or mentors for new staff to strengthen and ensure the continuity of positive organisational culture.
-Align Workday Performance goals with the University's values and strategy.
+Align PRDP goals with University values and strategy.
 All people in the workplace are held accountable for their actions.
 People at work show sincere respect for other cultures, ideas, values and beliefs.
 Difficult situations at work are addressed effectively.
 Staff feel that they are part of a community at work.
 Staff and management trust one another.
 People feel they can speak up, offer ideas, and ask questions without fear of being punished or embarrassed.
-Living Values Charter Workday learning catalogue (Living Values - Your journey begins here, Prevent Discrimination and Harassment, Managing Unconscious Bias, Workplace bullying and occupational violence) Staff code of conduct policy Bullying prevention and management policy and procedure Diversity and inclusion Staff grievance procedure Manager Assist LinkedIn Learning Living values e-cards Viva Insights VC's awards for excellence
+Living Values (eLearning Mod Prevent discrimbias, Workplace) TM Thrive - Perevent discrimbias, Workplace TM Thrive - Uncreation of work TM Thrive - Uncreation of work TM Thrive - Wand a team week Staff code of constraints Staff code of constraints Staff grievance Manager Assiss LinkedIn Learm Living values exercises Viva Insights VC's Awards for es Charter